 To understand Venice you must have knowledge of Basilica San Marco

-On the east side of the Doge’s Palace, next to the lagoon, you can observe more of the eastern influence in the faces carved into the cornices of the columns.
+On the east side of the Doge’s Palace, next to the lagoon, you will notice the faces carved into the cornices of the columns.
 The broader features and fuller lips clearly depict people from a different culture.

 All that glitters is gold

 Besides the mosaics, there’s the Pala d’ Oro, a spectacular altarpiece commissioned in the 12th century.
-The panels depict religious scenes and are made of gold, silver, and gemstones – many stolen from Constantinople.
+The panels depict religious scenes comprised of gold, silver, and gemstones – many stolen from Constantinople.
 The Venetians had really good taste and only stole the best.

 The cathedral has been the most important place in Venice since 828, and according to legend was originally built to house the remains of its patron, St. Mark.
 The mosaics on the exterior tell the story of smuggling his remains out of Alexandria in a basket filled with pork to ensure the Muslims would not go near it.

-The cathedral burned down on two occasions and was rebuilt.
-In 1094, it was consecrated and given to the city of Venice to be the people’s church.
+The cathedral burned twice and was rebuilt.
+Finally, in 1094, it was consecrated and given to the city of Venice to be the people’s church.
 This is the church you see today with its sparkling facade and many domes and turrets.
-St Mark’s represented the independent power the Republic of Venice had become.
+St Mark’s was a symbol of the independence and power of the Republic of Venice.

 We completed our tour of the cathedral with a visit to the balcony and a great view over Piazza San Marco, politically and socially the most important place in Venice.

-Our tour then concluded with a brief walk over to the home of Marco Polo (famous for his silk and spice trade route) and the Rialto Bridge which crosses the Grand Canal.
-The original house burned down, and there is some controversy about this being the location of the original house, but it makes sense that a merchant family’s home would be located in this area near the Rialto Bridge and on a canal.
+Our tour then concluded with a brief walk over to the home of Marco Polo (famous for his silk and spice trade route) and the Rialto Bridge.
+The original house burned down, and there is some controversy about this being the location of the original house.
+However, it makes sense that a merchant family’s home would be located near the Rialto Bridge and on a canal.

 I am glad I waited to go inside Basilica San Marco with a guide.
 The place is huge and the lines are long.
-With a guide you won’t have to wait in line as long, nor will you waste time waiting in the wrong line!
+With a guide the wait will not be as long, nor will you waste time waiting in the wrong line!
 Also, I might have missed the Pala d’ Oro, Comprised of over 250 enamels and covered in precious stones it was totally worth the extra 2 euros we paid to see it.